eficode-academy/devops-academy-handins-public/git/git-handin.md

 ### Tasks:

-- make sure your branch `feature/database-connection` has a linear history with origin/main
+- Make sure your branch `feature/database-connection` has a linear history with origin/main
+- If git is creating a commit message, do not change the wording.

 #### Bonus (not graded)